rajashtani/InsightForge/apis/api_design_principles.md

 ### 2.2 gRPC

-**Definition**: gRPC is a Remote Procedure Call framework that uses **Protocol Buffers** (Protobuf) for interface definition and HTTP/2 for transport.
+gRPC is a Remote Procedure Call framework that uses **Protocol Buffers** (Protobuf) for interface definition and HTTP/2 for transport.
 It enables efficient, type-safe communication between services, supporting unary calls, server streaming, client streaming, and bidirectional streaming.

 **Detailed Explanation**: gRPC employs Protobuf to define service contracts, generating client and server code in multiple languages.
 HTTP/2’s multiplexing reduces connection overhead, and binary serialization minimizes payload size compared to text-based formats like JSON. gRPC is designed for high-performance scenarios, such as microservices or distributed systems, where latency and throughput are critical.